A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Introduction

 \section{Introduction}

 Much of the study of complex systems is focused on characterizing general principles of complexity.
-Famously, certain network or graph theoretical quantities have proven useful to describe the structure of complex systems in fields ranging from physics to biology and the social sciences \cite{essam1971graph,watts1998collective,rosen1963some,mason2007graph,pavlopoulos2011using,borgatti2009network,grandjean2016social}.
+Famously, certain network or graph theoretical quantities have proven useful to describe the structure of complex systems in fields ranging from physics to biology and the social sciences (see, e.g. \cite{essam1971graph,watts1998collective,rosen1963some,mason2007graph,pavlopoulos2011using,borgatti2009network,grandjean2016social}).
 In addition, concepts from a specific discipline, like phase transitions in physics or evolution in biology, have led to both qualitative and quantitative understanding of complex systems in other fields \cite{dennett1995darwin,zurek2009quantum,hodgson2005generalizing,scheffer2009early,sole2011phase}.
-This paper makes another such attempt at revealing a general principle of complex systems, and aims to show that there is a unified theory of \textit{higher-order interactions} that is intimately related to the decomposition of a system into its parts.
-We show that various notions of higher-order interactions across scientific fields are manifestations of a single principle---the Möbius inversion theorem---that describes how higher-order interactions emerge from decompositions of complex systems.
-In doing so, the framework presented here provides both a unified theory, as well as a precise definition of the term \textit{higher-order} structure, which is often used in a somewhat vague way to refer to the non-additive interactions between parts of a system.
-In particular, we aim to show that when a system is decomposed into parts that allow for a partial ordering, then the notion of higher-order structure is \emph{uniquely} determined, and certain quantities are \textit{higher-order} with respect to this precisely this partial order.
-We give a range of examples that show that this approach reproduces famous examples of higher-order quantities in various scientific disciplines.
+This paper aims to introduce a new general principle of complex systems: the choice of how we decompose a system into parts can \textit{uniquely} determine the interactions among its parts.
+While it may seem obvious that parts must be defined before we can study how they interact, we show that this simple intuition can be made precise by representing the relationship between the parts and the whole system as a partial order.
+The Möbius inversion theorem then states that sums over this partial order, representing macroscopic or aggregate quantities $Q$, can be inverted through convolution with the Möbius function $\mu$ to derive the microscopic contributions $q$ \cite{Rota1964} (see Theorem \ref{thm:MIT} for the full statement):

+Here, $x$ and $y$ represent elements of the partial order, corresponding to different `parts' of the system.
+We show that the choice of partial order (which we call a mereology, in line with the branch of philosophy and mathematical logic that studies parts and wholes) alone is sufficient to derive a complete microscopic theory of the system---whether that involves simple pairwise interactions or more complex higher-order effects.
+In numerous examples, we will demonstrate the effectiveness of this approach by choosing a natural mereology, and showing that this reproduces famous examples of higher-order quantities across scientific disciplines (as well as new ones).
+This framework thus offers a better understanding of existing theories, a precise mathematical definition for `higher-order' interactions, and a systematic way to derive new microscopic theories.